12 Temples in Bangkok You Should Know About

 Wat Phra Kaew houses the Emerald Buddha statue which was originally located in Chiang Rai.
 The design of the Emerald Buddha statue dates back to the 15th century.
 No one is allowed anywhere near it except for the King of Thailand.

 Wat Phra Kaew was built in 1785 and has served as the home of the King of Thailand for over 150 years.
 The Grand Palace complex also contains other important buildings such as the Royal Thai Mint.

 Tip: watch out for the scammers out the front who will tell you “the temple is closed today” trick.
 This is the tuk-tuk mafia, and they will try to take you on an expensive trip around town to their mate’s jewelry and clothing stores.

 5. Wat Saket (Golden Mountain)

 Wat Saket is commonly referred to as the Golden Mountain.
-It is located an easy walking distance from Khao Sarn Road which makes it one of the most popular temples in Bangkok for backpackers to visit.
-The temple is located 300 stairs up on a small man-made mountain.
-There is an impressive bright gold chedi on built right on the top, and a great view looking out over Bangkok’s old quarter.
+It is an easy walking distance from Khao Sarn Road making it one of Bangkok’s most popular temples.
+Wat Saket is located up 300 stairs on top of a small man-made mountain.
+There is an impressive golden chedi at the top.
+You will also get a great view of Bangkok’s old quarter.

 During November when the Thais celebrate Loy Krathong, Wat Saket really comes to life with a huge temple festival.
 The gold chedi is dressed in a huge red cloth, the pathway to the top is lined with candles and decorated with lots of lanterns.
 It is a must-see during the Loy Krathong Festival.